max-ishere/mithril/README.md

 ### Configuration

 Auto-Tuning is enabled by default in Mithril.
-You can disable and configure auto-tuning in the config.toml:
+You can disable and configure auto-tuning in the mithril.toml:

 ```toml
 [worker]